asa-eve/asa-eve/README.md

     - Objective: create an optimization algorithm that effectively uses available solar power, building energy consumption, and a battery system to buy, sell, and consume energy in the way that saves the most money and puts the least demand on the energy grid.
     - Results:
         - up to 12% of savings were achieved by using RL algorithms (DQN, DDPG, A3C, PG, PPO)
-        - up to 18% of savings were achieved by using MILP
+        - up to 18% of savings were achieved by using MILP (Gurobi, CBC, GLOP)
         - an atricle was published regarding achieved results - ["Optimizing Energy Demand-side Strategies for Energy Storage System Control using Linear Programming"](http://caopt.com/WCGO2021/WCGO_2021_Conference_Program.pdf)

 - Wildberries Price Parser ---> ![go to repository]()